Skip to Content

 Cheese Board an Knife Set

-As a host known for her cheese boards I’ll tell you that you can never have too many, and this smaller size is ideal for more intimate gathering or for a date night on the sofa with some wine and a movie.
+This Boska Amigo cheese board and knife set is a fantastic find and currently on clearance for about twenty-nine dollars.
+As someone known for her cheese boards, I can tell you that you can never have too many.
+This smaller size is perfect for an intimate gathering or a cozy date night on the sofa with some wine and a good movie.

 Aged Balsamic Vinegar